AB 522, "Relating to: the

 a terminology change as enacted in 2017 Wisconsin Act 12) and the bill was

 passed by the Senate on 1/23/18.

 went back to the Assembly floor, and Assembly Substitute Amendment 1 was added

 to correspond with the bill as passed by the Senate.
-We are hoping that it will
+The bill did not come up

 Substitute Amendment 1